nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 Access rights: Registration Officer

 The association between an X-Road member and a security server is deleted by the corresponding security server's client deletion request.
-The request can be submitted through the security server or in the central server.
+The request can be submitted through the security server or in the Central Server.

 The association between the security server's owner and the security server cannot be deleted.